 As noted above, Yugoslavia and NATO had signed an

-NATO bombing campaign against the infrastructure of Serbia.
-This
+agreement to end the NATO bombing campaign against the infrastructure of

-agreement was formalized by UN Security Council Resolution 1244 adopted
+Serbia.
+This agreement was formalized by UN Security Council Resolution

-all refugees to return home, committment of all member states to the
+the right of all refugees to return home, committment of all member states

-and territorial integrity of Yugoslavia and, most importantly, a
+to the sovereignty and territorial integrity of Yugoslavia and, most importantly,

-for a political solution to the Kosovo crisis based on the following
+a framework for a political solution to the Kosovo crisis based on the

 - Immediate and verifiable end of violence and repression in Kosovo;